Single-hole spectral functions in one-dimensional quantum magnets with different ground states: Methods

-In practice, the relative statistical errors of $G(k,\tau)$ (with $k$ denoting the dimensionless momentum after Fourier transforming SSE results for all site pairs $i,j$) grow with increasing $\tau$ and the calculation is therefore restricted to a number of $\tau$ values below a cut-off $\tau_{\rm max}$.
+In practice, the relative statistical errors of $G(k,\tau)$ (with $k$ denoting the dimensionless momentum after Fourier transforming SSE results for all site pairs $i,j$) grow with increasing $\tau$ and the calculation is therefore restricted to a number of $\tau$ values below a cutoff $\tau_{\rm max}$.
 In the work presented here, we typically take $t=1$ as the energy scale, set the time slice to $\Delta_\tau=0.1$ and generate data up to $\tau=4$ or $\tau=8$.
 We also average over imaginary time, stepping over a number of time slices corresponding to the maximum $\tau$ value used.
 Aiming for the ground state, we set the inverse temperature to a multiple of the system size $N$ (typically $\beta=2N$), sufficiently large for no statistically significant finite-temperature effects to remain up to $\tau_{\rm max}$.
-To test the code, we have compared with exact diagonalization of small systems; two illustrative examples of Green's function $G(k,\tau)$ in momentum space is shown in Fig.~(\ref{Fig.EDcomps}).
+To test the code, we have compared the results with exact diagonalization for small systems; two illustrative examples of the Green's function $G(k,\tau)$ in momentum space are shown in Fig.~\ref{Fig.EDcomps}.
+These ED comparisons are used as controlled benchmarks of the estimator and implementation.
+The large-system spectral conclusions below rely on QMC data for longer chains combined with SAC, while the ED results serve to verify the imaginary-time Green's functions on systems where exact results are available.
 Here it is interesting to note that the magnitude of the statistical errors actually decreases with increasing $\tau$, reflecting the improved statistics as the hole path branches out and eventually terminates---the averages at large $\tau$ are then over small values in many elements in the vector $v$ representing the propagated hole amplitudes, instead of a small number of larger values at small $\tau$.
-The relative statistical errors still increase with $\tau$.
+The relative statistical errors of the asymptotically exponentially decaying $G(\tau)$ still increase with $\tau$.